ORS and Zinc Co-Pack Launch in Nepal

-SHOPS Plus and CRS will launch the product in two distinct areas to develop and test effective commercial approaches and community-based demand creation activities.
-The first area is in four rural hill districts where CRS is implementing integrated community based social and behavior change campaigns.
-The second area of implementation is urban Province 2, where CRS is focusing on ensuring commercial viability.
+SHOPS Plus and CRS launched the product in two distinct areas to develop and test effective commercial approaches and community-based demand creation activities.
+The first area is in four rural hill districts where CRS implemented integrated community-based social and behavior change campaigns.
+The second area of implementation was urban Province 2, where CRS was focusing on ensuring commercial viability.
 Province 2 is in the terai where the population is denser, the roads are better, and commercial infrastructure is stronger.
-SHOPS Plus is working with CRS to educate pharmacists and chemists about the co-pack and promote it as a better alternative to antibiotics for uncomplicated cases of childhood diarrhea.
+SHOPS Plus worked with CRS to educate pharmacists and chemists about the co-pack and promote it as a better alternative to antibiotics for uncomplicated cases of childhood diarrhea.

 To inform the co-pack launch, SHOPS Plus conducted qualitative market research.
 This research served two purposes: 1) to pre-test the co-pack branding and 2) to better understand caregivers’ diarrhea treatment practices and perceptions to inform key messages for the co-pack marketing campaign.
 A previous knowledge, attitudes, and practices survey in Nepal found that caregivers had conflicting opinions regarding appropriate diarrhea treatment, so the qualitative research aimed to learn more about why caregivers preferred or used particular treatments.
 Learn about the qualitative results in this report.

-In addition, SHOPS Plus is monitoring co-pack availability through baseline and endline retail outlet surveys.
-These quantitative retail audits will compare availability of ORS and zinc in Province 2 before and after CRS launches its new co-pack.
+In addition, SHOPS Plus monitored co-pack availability through a retail outlet survey.
+This quantitative retail audit documented availability of ORS and zinc in Province 2 before and after CRS launched its new co-pack.

-The qualitative market research used 12 focus group discussions (FGDs) with female caregivers of children under five in the four hill districts and in Province 2.
-The FGDs asked participants to compare four different co-pack brand options with different name and packaging variants.
-In addition, each FGD explored caregivers’ experiences with and perceptions of diarrhea care-seeking and treatment.
+The qualitative market research used 12 focus group discussions with female caregivers of children under five in the four hill districts and in Province 2.
+The discussions asked participants to compare four different co-pack brand options with different name and packaging variants.
+In addition, each focus group discussion explored caregivers’ experiences with and perceptions of diarrhea care-seeking and treatment.

-The retail outlet survey uses Lot Quality Assurance Sampling to monitor product availability and accessibility.
-Data collectors gather information from a sample of health outlets on product availability, frequency of stock outs, and presence of CRS brand promotional materials.
-Outlets include pharmacies, chemists, general stores, grocery stores, department stores, and other small shops.
-The retail audit will be completed after the campaign launch to assess CRS’s effectiveness in distributing the co-pack through private sector outlets.
+The retail outlet survey used Lot Quality Assurance Sampling to monitor product availability and accessibility.
+Data collectors gathered information from a sample of health outlets on product availability, frequency of stock outs, and presence of CRS brand promotional materials.
+Outlets included pharmacies, chemists, general stores, grocery stores, department stores, and other small shops.